-The Seven Species are the foods that were found in ancient Israel and mentioned in Deuteronomy, “A land of wheat, barley, grapes, figs, and pomegranates, a land of olives which produce oil, dates which produce honey”.
+The Seven Species are the foods that were found in ancient Israel and mentioned in the Torah in Deuteronomy: “A land of wheat, barley, grapes, figs, and pomegranates, a land of olives which produce oil, dates which produce honey”.
 During the times of the Temples, the first fruits of the Seven Species were considered holy and even brought as an offering.

 When we pick a pomegranate up, we notice its crown at the top of the fruit and its precious gem-like seeds inside.
 A pomegranate is a fruit of splendor but also of humility.
 Its simple shell hides its beautiful seeds, relating to people that we should come with a humble shell and let someone into our precious personality and soul.
 Never judge a book by its cover!

 When saying olives, the Seven Species is actually referring to olive oil.
 Olive oil is at the basis of our cooking and olive trees are essentially the foundation of Israel.
 Throughout the country you can find olive trees growing, some of which are over 100 years old.
-Olives also represent peace and marked the end of the floor as told in the story of Noah.
+Olives also represent peace and marked the end of the flood as told in the story of Noah.
 One lesson we can learn from olives is that we should take the bitter parts of life and turn them into something incredible, just as the bitter olive becomes a part of tasty dishes.

 When we hear about how Israel is the land of milk and honey, many think that honey refers to bee honey when actually it refers to silan, date honey, which has been made in Israel for thousands of years.
 Dates are considered royalty because of their position of the Kabbalistic Tree of Life- they are the connecting piece between all the attributes.
 Palm trees are also used as a whole, with their leaves used during Sukkot and their fruit being eaten.

-Kabbalah says that each attribute from the Shivat Haminim are present in every soul which makes these foods even more special.
+Kabbalah says that each attribute from the Shivat Haminim is present in every soul, which makes these foods even more special.
 Eating them does not make you more holy but it does give a whole new meaning to these grains and fruits, which are probably some of the most important in Judaism.